 Any of these side effects in excess may result in a longer recovery and delay in discharge from the hospital.

-Non-medication Pain Management Options
+Additional Pain Management Options

-There are also other ways to treat pain that may help medication work better - or in place of medication if you chose.
+There are also other ways to treat pain that may help medication work better or that can be used in place of medication.

 Ask your nurse about: